Laurens J. Bol

-Laurens Johannes Bol (23 January 1898, in Ooltgensplaat – 11 April 1994, in Dordrecht) was an art historian who specialized in 17th-century Dutch Golden Age painters.
+Laurens Johannes Bol (23 January 1898, in Ooltgensplaat – 11 April 1994, in Dordrecht) was a Dutch art historian who specialized in Dutch Golden Age painting.
+He played a leading role in the twentieth-century rediscovery of several overlooked seventeenth-century artists, including Adriaen Coorte, Johannes Torrentius, and Pieter de Hooch, through his scholarship, exhibitions, and catalogues raisonnés.

 Biography

 He was a teacher in Goeree-Overflakkee.
 He later moved to Middelburg in 1920, where he started researching artists in the local archives.
 In 1927 he married the painter Elizabeth Smit (1898-1994).
 He became an expert on Dutch masters from Middelburg and is credited with the "discovery" of Adriaen Coorte.

 Thanks to his work in Middelburg, valuable material was rescued for later generations.
 The Middelburg archives went up in flames during World War II.
 The research that Bol did on Coorte, Ambrosius Bosschaert, Balthasar van der Ast and Jacob van Geel (ca. 1585–1638), saved them from obscurity.

 He became a regular visitor of the Rijksbureau voor Kunsthistorische Documentatie, and was particularly interested in less popular Dutch masters.
 He wrote his first article in Oud Holland in 1949.
 In his thirty years as a resident of Middelburg, he wrote regularly for the NRC and Openbaar Kunstbezit.
 He published books on lesser-known artists.

 Between 1949–1965 Laurence Bol was director of the Dordrechts Museum.
 Although the museum had very little funding Bol made some exquisite exhibitions in his time.
 The museum became known for its collection of less well known artists.